teamneusta/kata-quickstarter/php-mocking-kata/README.md

 The main task in this kata is to use mock-objects to produce valid test-cases.
 A good point to start is the RandoriServiceInterface.php.
 The class which implements this interface holds just one method called 'transform', taking a string and returning a string.
 This method should behave as follows:<br>
-- comma-seperated numbers in input-string will be summed up
+- plus-seperated numbers in input-string will be summed up, e.g. '2+3'
-- result of calculation is translated into a roman representation
+- result of calculation is translated into a roman representation, e.g 'V'